Geo-Python-2017/exercise-3-pszhuchkov/README.md

   lon = [22.95, 26.05, 24.94, 25.05, 24.8, 26.09, 29.23, 25.67]
   ```

-**Overview**: In this problem your job is to count the number of weather stations located in different zones. **Optionally** you should also report the share
+**Overview**: In this problem your job is to print the names of weather stations located in different zones. **Optionally** you should also report the share
 of weather stations that allocated to each zone that could be used to evaluate if certain zone was over/under-represented seventy years ago
 (optional task).